 This subject starts out from the contents already studied in "Analysis of Economic Data".
 In order to be able to grasp the contents of "Econometrics" more easily, students are strongly advised to review the contents of "Analysis of Economic Data" as soon as the academic year starts.
 The main objective of "Econometrics" is the detailed study of some econometric techniques commonly used in applied research in the context of Economics and Business.
 The first part of the course covers the principles of statistical inference, the concepts of estimator and confidence interval, as well as hypothesis testing.
 The second part of the course introduces the study of the simple linear regression model and its generalization to multiple regression, considering the relevant methods of hypothesis testing.
-Finally, the third part of the course is centered on the issue of the specification of the regression model, in particular specification errors, the use of qualitative explanatory variables (known as "dummies"), and the failure of the basic hypotheses placed on the error term.
+Finally, the third part of the course is centered on the incorporation of qualitative explanatory variables (known as "dummies") into the linear regression model.